Bhagavad Gita Chapter 6 Verse 19 Meaning

 What is the main idea of Bhagavad Gita 6.19?

+This verse carries the weight of lived truth.
 As a lamp placed in a windless spot does not flicker, so is the Yogi of a controlled mind, who practices Yoga in the Self, compared.
-This verse emphasizes meditation with clarity and purpose.
+In the context of the practical discipline of meditation and the balanced life that supports spiritual growth, these...

 How can I apply Bhagavad Gita 6.19 in daily life?